Avnet/rzboard-program-tools/readme.md

 ![](pics/image-finished.png)

 Wait for the script to be automatically programmed, and no input or operation is required during this period.
-After finishing, the **TTL script and Tera Term will exit**.
+After a while, the **TTL script and Tera Term  will automatically exit**.
+After finishing, you can **press any key to exit**.
 Then you can set RzBoard to boot from QSPI or eMMC as your needs.